TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Developer/Implementing.rst

 However there is not much that needs to be done.

 A service should be packaged into an extension.
-The chapter :ref:`Files and locations <extension-files-locations>` about minimal requirements for an extension.
+The chapter :ref:`Files and locations <extension-files-locations>` explains the minimal requirements for an extension.
 The class file for your service should be located in the :file:`Classes/Service` directory.